apache/incubator-pegasus-website/_community/proposal.md

 ### Git Repositories

-Upon entering incubation, we want to move the existing repo from <https://github.com/XiaoMi/pegasus>
+Upon entering incubation, we want to move the existing repository from <https://github.com/XiaoMi/pegasus>
 to Apache infrastructure like <https://github.com/apache/incubator-pegasus>.

 ### Issue Tracking